P1kM1n/StreamDeck/README.md

 If this project gains any sort of traction I'll modify the code to be much more user friendly.

-If you want me to attach a photo of how I had this setup, just ask and I'll put it in the readme.
+If you want me to attach a photo of how I had this setup or just improve this readme in general, just ask (I'm aware how shit this readme is lmao)
 Good luck and happy coding :)